Eriana Blanco Flashes Sideboob & Booty In Sexy Bathroom Selfie On Instagram: ‘Vibin’ At Home’

 Eriana’s hourglass curves are put on display in nearly all of her sexy posts.
 She’s often seen sporting skimpy lingerie, skintight dresses, and plunging tops.

-As previously reported by The Inquisitr, Eriana most recently dropped the jaws of her followers when she rocked a clingy green crop top that flaunted her ample bust and a matching miniskirt that hugged her waist and hips tightly.
+As previously reported by The Inquisitr, Eriana most recently dropped the jaws of her followers when she rocked a tight-fitting green crop top that flaunted her ample bust and a matching miniskirt that hugged her waist and hips tightly.
 Fans also went wild for that post.
 It’s earned more than 40,000 likes and over 880 comments since it was uploaded to her account.